shubhgaur37/TODO-LIST-Command-Line/README.md

 ## Specification

-1. The app can be run in the console with `todo`.
+1. The app can be run in the console with python todo.py 'option'

-2. The app reads from and write to a `todo.txt` text file.
+3. The app reads from and write to a `todo.txt` text file.
 Each todo item occupies a single line in this file.
 Here is an example file that has 2 todo items.

 ```txt
 water the plants